danielmwatkins/ift_cal-val/README.md

 * Table 2: Number of images of each size
 The notebook `IFT case specifications.ipynb` produces CSV files to be fed into the IFT pipeline with the parameters of scenes to download.
 The specification files have a "location" column with entries in the format `<region_name>_<case_number>`.

 ## Calibration
 The goal of the calibration is to identify an "optimal" set of parameters for the IFT algorithm.
 Optimal is in quotes because optimization requires a set of metrics, and there isn't just one set of ways that something can be optimized.
 Hence, we need to describe a set of metrics, which will be used both for calibration and for reporting the uncertainties in the validation section.

+### Data
+Results from the IFT-pipeline runs are placed in the data folder, with `data/ift_results` holding the algorithm output and the error logs being placed in `data/ift_error_logs`.
+The bounding boxes for each individual case are stored in `data/ift_case_definitions`.
+IFT-pipeline was run with the default settings first (minimum area = 300), then with the minimum area changed to 100 pixels.
+The file `data/ift_case_definitions/ift_runs_key.csv` contains the information on which folder in each region correspond to the min=300 and min=100 runs.
+A summary CSV file showing which stages of the aglorithm were completed successfully is included, so for example for the 20240124T1406Z run of baffin bay, that file is stored in `data/ift_results/baffin_bay/20240124T1406Z/baffin_bay_evaluation_table.csv`.

 ## Validation
 Key properties that we need to account for, in no particular order